Parallelized Robust Distributed Model Predictive Control in the Presence of Coupled State Constraints: INTRODUCTION

 \subsection{Distributed MPC}

-Since the presentation of initial distributed model predictive control (DMPC) schemes \cite{Camponogara2002}, their development became a thriving branch in the research on model predictive control (MPC).
+Since the presentation of initial distributed model predictive control (DMPC) schemes \cite{Camponogara2002}, their development became a thriving branch in the research on MPC.
 The motivation behind the development of DMPC is that centralized MPC \cite{mayne2000} becomes computationally intractable for large-scale systems, and a reliable communication with a central control-unit is difficult to realize in the case of spatially distributed systems \cite{Frejo2012,Hermans2012}.

 In~\cite{mueller2017}, the methods by which distributed MPC algorithms compute control input trajectories are classified into four groups: iterative methods, sequential methods, methods employing consistency constraints, and approaches based on robustness considerations.
 In iterative methods, the local controllers exchange the solutions to their local optimization problems several times among each other until they converge.
 In sequential approaches, local optimization problems of neighboring subsystems are not evaluated in parallel but one after another.
 In algorithms based on consistency constraints, neighboring subsystems exchange reference trajectories and guarantee to stay in their neighborhood.
 Other DMPC algorithms consider the neighbors' control decisions as a disturbance.
 Examples can be found in \cite{mueller2017}.
 As remarked in \cite{Negenborn2014}, the task of distributing MPC algorithms is too complex in order to solve it with one single approach.
 Instead, for various types of centralized MPC problems, distributed controllers have been taylored.
 A broad collection of notable DMPC algorithms can be found in \cite{Negenborn2014a}.
-Many available DMPC schemes follow in their proofs of recursive feasibility and asymptotic stability an argumentation similar to \cite{chen1998} for continuous-time systems, and \cite{DeNicolao1998} for discrete-time systems.